microbiomedata/refscan/README.md

 │                                         representing the schema is located.            │ │                                         [default: None]                                │
 │                                         [required]                                     │
-│    --graph          FILE                Filesystem path at which you want refgraph to  │ │                                         generate the graph.                            │ │                                         [default: graph.html]                          │
+│    --graph          FILE                Filesystem path at which you want refscan to   │ │                                         generate the graph.                            │ │                                         [default: graph.html]                          │
 │    --subject        [collection|class]  Whether you want each node of the graph to     │